 Try an audiobook

 Alternatively, if you don’t like the idea of a playlist, try an audiobook instead.
 A collection of short stories is a lovely way to pass the time.
-You’ll be amazed how quiet the car suddenly feels!
+You’ll be amazed at how quiet the car suddenly feels!

 Let them pack a bag

-When kids feel more involved they feel more in control.
+When kids feel more involved, they feel more in control.
 So, let them pack a bag with their own toys before you travel.
 Cuddly toys, small items and things that bring comfort.
-However if they try to bring their whole Lego collection then you might need to step in and help them…
+However, if they try to bring their whole Lego collection, then you might need to step in and help them…